akka/akka/akka-docs/java/typed-actors.rst

   // Free Typed Actor resources TypedActor.stop(service);

-When the Typed Actor defines a `shutdown callback <fault-tolerance#shutdown>`_ method it will be invoked on TypedActor.stop.
+When the Typed Actor defines a shutdown callback method (:ref:`fault-tolerance-java`) it will be invoked on TypedActor.stop.

 How to use the TypedActorContext for runtime information access
 ---------------------------------------------------------------